nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 It's worth noting that all my examples here except the last one will work for decorating an isolated function instead of a member function and is a much simpler case.

-## First example: decorating using closures
+## First example: decorating using a simple wrapper (wherein we investigate closures)

-(Seasoned developers that have read 20 articles in the past describing closures already, feel free to scroll down to the heading "Show me the code" to see the decorator implementation, then scroll to the pretty picture of the dolls.)

-### What are closures?

->"A closure allows a function to access captured variables through the closure's reference to them, even when the function is invoked outside the scope of those variables." (me, slightly rewording a definition from [wikipedia](https://en.wikipedia.org/wiki/Closure_(computer_programming)))

-A simple example:

-    function wow() {
-        const val = 5
-        return () => console.log(val)
-    }

-    wow()()

-(Just in case it wasn't obvious what the double brackets in `wow()()` do: first it executes the "wow" function, which returns an anonymous function which is immediately executed because of the second brackets.)

-This is the simplest example I can imagine in JavaScript.
-The "wow" function returns a function that logs "val".
-However once "wow" has returned, "val" is no longer in scope.

-This works fine though, because when the function that is capturing a locally scoped variable (in this instance "val") is returned, a closure is created which allows access to this variable even though it has gone out of scope.
+What is the most naïve implementation of a decorator I can think of to kick us off?
+Just wrap an object and return a new object that can do some new behaviour then call the wrapped object.
+"Simples."

 ### Show me the code!

-How do you make use of closures to make a decorator?
-Well, I'll show you.
 First I'll show the code as a whole then I'll take you through it step by step:

     function myComponentFactory() {
         let suffix = ''